onlivfe/neos_rs/README.md

 This crate provides a blocking API client with the optional `api_client` feature.

+## Future plans

+- Better documentation in general
+- Splitting some linked `Option<T>` fields into their own sub-structs
+- Better documentation about the API request paths

 ## License

 Note that the license is `MPL-2.0` instead of the more common `MIT OR Apache-2.0`.